-Sport may be on a break right now but gambling on the whole is not.
-Online poker is currently enjoying a mega boom and so, uncoincidentally, are online casinos.
+Sport may have been on a long break but gambling on the whole did not stop.
+Online poker is currently enjoying a mega boom and so, incidentally, are online casinos.
 For bettors, virtual sports and e-sports have provided events that have teased simulated action designed to make us part with our money.
 So, too have the duel home darts competitions that are currently playing online and streaming through online betting sites.

 But at the end of the day, there is no substitute for real live competitive sport.
 Witness the crowds at Cheltenham just days before the lockdown was enforced as evidence of live action favoured over risk.
 Even at the time, we knew that, as much as we love this event, going ahead with it was crazy given the circumstances but attendance was huge nonetheless.

 That is why the government’s plans for an early but tentative lifting of the lockdown, even in the midst of the UK posting one of the highest death rates in the world, will bring peace of mind to the high street bookmakers, particularly those without the reinforcing backup of an online presence.